ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Analysis_w_pytraj.md

 ~~~
 {: .bash}

 Once a virtual environment is installed and activated we can install Jupyter Notebook server.
 We begin installation by installing IPython kernel, the python backend for Jupyter Notebook.
 Kernel is a process that runs independently and interacts with the Jupyter Notebook server and its user interface.
 The Jupyter Notebook automatically ensures that the IPython kernel is available in the default environment.
-However, as we will be using Python in a specific virtualenv set up for AmberTools, we need to install IPython kernel into the newly created environment.
+However, as we will be using Python in a specific virtual environment set up for using AmberTools, we need to install IPython kernel into the newly created environment.

 ~~~
 pip install --no-index jupyter ipykernel
 ~~~
 {: .bash}

-To make the environment accessible from notebook we need one more step:  add the new python kernel specification to Jupyter Notebook.
-You can use any name fro the kernel, for example 'env-pytraj'.
+To make the environment *env-pytraj* accessible from notebook we need one more step: add the kernel specification for the new python to Jupyter.
+You can use any name for the kernel, for example 'env-pytraj'.

 ~~~
 python -m ipykernel install --user --name=env-pytraj